-One final item to note regarding the standard is that API has just completed developing API MPMS Chapter 22.3, Testing Protocol for Flare Gas Metering, which should be published during the summer of 2015.
-This standard will address the testing requirement for flare flow meters with emphasis on the procedures for manufacturers to present the data from the protocol in a similar fashion.
+One final item to note regarding the standard is that API has developed API MPMS Chapter 22.3, Testing Protocol for Flare Gas Metering.
+This standard addresses the testing requirement for flare flow meters with emphasis on the procedures for manufacturers to present the data from the protocol in a similar fashion.
 This will allow the end user to easily evaluate different technologies and manufacturers when choosing a meter for their application.
 In addition, one of the revisions to 14.10 will be delete current calibration discussions and reference API MPMS 22.3 directly.